“Examples of entity graphs include Microsoft Corporation’s Satori and Google’s Knowledge Graph, or Facebook’s semantic graph.”

 As a Microsoft patent tells us:

-While much has been done by search engine providers in identifying highly relevant search results to a search query, there are still many times that a search engine provides search results are not relevant (or that are less relevant) to what the computer user is seeking.
+While much has been done by search engine providers in identifying highly relevant search results to a search query, there are still many times that a search engine provides search results that are not relevant (or that are less relevant) to what the computer user is seeking.
 Indeed, using a string of text to represent an entity is inherently ambiguous, having both low identification precision and content recall.
 Moreover, typically the content index of a search engine is indexed according to string found in the content: again highly ambiguous.
-A superior manner of identification is from searching based on entities, or mapping queries to entities.
+A superior manner of identification is from searching based on entities or mapping queries to entities.

 An expanded search query is generated according to the received search query, the related entity data, and a search model.
-It may include a search query segment and at least one of a disambiguation segment, an alias segment, and a filter segment, wherein the search query segment includes a query term for the identified entity.
+It may include a search query segment and at least one of a disambiguation segment, an alias segment, and a filter segment.
+The search query segment includes a query term for the identified entity.
 Further, the choice of at least one of the disambiguation segment, the alias segment, and the filter segment includes a query term not included in the originally received search query.
 Search results for that expanded search query are obtained.
-A search results presentation is generated according to the obtained search results and the search results presentation is provided in response to the received search query.
+A search results presentation is generated according to the obtained search results, and the search results presentation is provided in response to the received search query.

 The patent is:

 Query Expansion, Filtering and Ranking for Improved Semantic Search Results Utilizing Knowledge Graphs (WO2015047963)

 Publication Date: 02.04.2015